 Sample snippets of the dataset.

-The contest runs from June 5th to October 25th.
 All submissions are through AIcrowd.
 There you can find detailed rules and as well as the leaderboard.
-Additionally, Preferred Networks has released reference RL implementations available on github.
+Additionally, Preferred Networks is releasing reference RL implementations available soon!
+Previous baselines can be found on github.

 - Participants train their agents to play Minecraft.
 During the round, they submit trained models for evaluation to determine leaderboard ranks.